-When a student age 6-18 incurs three or more unexcused absences within a four-week period, the law requires the school to send notice to the parent.
+When a student ages 6-18 incurs three or more unexcused absences within a four-week period, the law requires the school to send notice to the parent.
 The notice will:

-- Remind the parent of his or her duty to monitor the student's attendance and require the student to attend school. - Request a conference between school administrators and the parent. - Inform the parent that the district will initiate truancy prevention measures, including a behavior improvement plan, school-based community service, referrals to counseling or other social services, or other appropriate measures.
+- Remind the parent of his or her duty to monitor the student's attendance and require the student to attend school; - Request a conference between school administrators and the parent; and - Inform the parent that the district will initiate truancy prevention measures, including a behavior improvement plan, school-based community service, referrals to counseling or other social services, or other appropriate measures.

-The truancy prevention facilitator for the district is:
+The truancy prevention facilitator for the district is: Pam Seipp, Interim Superintendent; peipp@doss.txed.net or 830-669-2411

-Joseph Geletka, Superintendent, jgeletka@doss.txed.net or 830.669.2411.